bfox87/surfs_up/README.md

 #### Additional Queries for Further Insight:
 The precipitation statistics for June and December would also be good to have.
 Knowing temperarture is useful, but how wet those months are on average could have a major impact on the success or failure of the shop.

 Additionally, it would be useful to seek out **hourly** precipitation data for June and December.
-Knowing if a day's rainfall total was from all-day drizzle or from a quick storm is important.
+Better understanding Oahu's rainfall patterns by time of day is important.
 A quick shower or storm is less likely to have deterimental impact on our business than an overcast, light rain all day.
+It's also likely beneficial if rainfall is typically experienced in the early mornings versus mid afternoons.